nginx/unit-docs/source/configuration.rst

 .. _configuration-listeners:

+*********
 Listeners
 *********

-For an application to be accessible via HTTP, you must define at least one listener for it in the ``listeners`` section of the Unit configuration.
+For an application to be accessible via HTTP, you must define at least one listener for it in the :samp:`listeners` section of the Unit configuration.
 A listener is an IP address and port on which Unit listens for client requests to a named application.
-The IP address can be either a full address (for example, ``127.0.0.1:8300``) or a wildcard (for example, ``*:8300``).
+The IP address can be either a full address (for example, :samp:`127.0.0.1:8300`) or a wildcard (for example, :samp:`*:8300`).

-In this example, requests received on port 8300 are sent to the **blogs**
+In this example, requests received on port 8300 are sent to the :samp:`blogs`
 application:

 .. code-block:: json